yan-man/lottery-dapp/README.md

 ### Lottery Drawing

 `Owner` can start the lottery drawing after the minting period has ended.
-In this `v0.1` demo, the winner is not randomly selected. **Rather, the winner is the participant with the ticket position at the 75th percentile of total ticket purchases.** See mechanics section for details.
+In this `v0.1` demo, the winner is randomly selected via a naive random algorithm based on blocknumber.
+See mechanics section for details.

 There are 2 transactions required to approve to complete the lottery drawing - (1) to find the winner, and (2) to deposit the prize amount to the winner's Pending Withdrawal.
 Winner info should be populated after successful transaction.